Monetary-disequilibrium theory: Early monetary-equilibrium theory

 Swedish economist Knut Wicksell (1898) was one of the main propagators of the theory.
 He was primarily concerned with the behavior of the general price level, as influenced by interest rates.
 As described by Gunnar Myrdal in 1939, the definition given by Wicksell was based on the existence of three conditions.

 First, among them is the equivalence of the "natural" rate of interest and the money rate of interest.
 The second condition of monetary equilibrium is equilibrium in the capital market.
 That is the equivalence between the supply of and demand for savings.
 Finally, the third condition of monetary-equilibrium concerns equilibrium in the commodity market defined as stable price level.

 Myrdal however has a different stand all together on this.
 He does admit the possibility that an increase in savings might decrease the money interest rate thereby increasing the investment but does think this to be a very strong factor and therefore misses the equilibrating function of the interest rates in the capital market.

 Two important points regarding monetary-equilibrium needs to be stated.

-Firstly, there is no necessary relationship between monetary and general equilibrium.
+First, there is no necessary relationship between monetary and general equilibrium.
 It is totally compatible with disequilibria in various markets for goods and services.

-Secondly, monetary- equilibrium can be seen as a desirable policy goal by monetary regimes.
+Second, monetary-equilibrium can be seen as a desirable policy goal by monetary regimes.

-Monetary-equilibrium in the Austrian School
+Monetary-equilibrium in the Austrian school

 The concept of monetary-equilibrium is basically a European one.
 Much of the work on this doctrine has been done by Swedish, British and Austrian economists.
 The whole approach begins with the work of Knut Wicksell in the development of the concepts of natural and market rates of interest.
 Wicksell believed that if the two rates are equal then the price level will be constant and any difference in the two rates will manifest themselves as changes in the value of money.
 Wicksell's work had a clear Austrian connection as he relied on Eugen Ritter von Böhm-Bawerk's theory of capital in developing the concepts.

 The representative of the British monetary-equilibrium approach was mainly Dennis Robertson.

 Mises relationship to the theory is ambiguous.
 According to Ludwig von Mises, monetary equilibrium happens first at the individual level.
 Each actor wants to keep a cash balance on hand for future transactions, say, both planned and contingent.
 This desired money balance of the individual constitutes his money demand and is based on his subjective valuation of holding money compared to their valuation of obtaining more goods and services.
 The amount of the money that the individual possess is his supply of money.
 Individuals will try to equate their desired and actual cash holdings through their spending behavior.